MocaCDev/MiesPlatform/Con_Files/README.md

 within the .gf file, type a forward slash, "/", followed by the FOLDER NAME of which consists the file you want to use</br>
 followed by another forward slash, then type the FILE NAME of which you want to use</br>

+### Please take note

+The .gf file can only take one directory, so if you are going to connect to a file through .gf throughout the whole of the program</br>
+then make mutliple .gf files</br>

 **Note, when running the application, DO NOT PRESS ENTER WHEN IT ASKS FOR THE FOLDER NAME, simply type the name of the .gf folder you made**</br>
 *The program should root into Con_Files and locate the .gf file you entered, if it doesn't then please report bugs in /**BUGS/BUGS.yaml***